1962

 Zanuck for his part, held 110 000 of them.

-She made Pat Newcomb come and dictated her some telegrams sent to the actors and the technicians of "Something's Got to GIve", deploring the Fox decsions to put an end to the shooting.
+She made Pat Newcomb come and dictated her some telegrams sent to the actors and the technicians of "Something's Got to Give", deploring the Fox decisions to put an end to the shooting.

 ,